Copyright (C) Dnspython Contributors, see LICENSE for text of ISC license

 have_idna_2008 = False

-CompressType = Dict["Name", int]
+CompressType = dict["Name", int]

 [docs] class NameRelation(dns.enum.IntEnum): """Name relation result from fullcompare().""" # This is an IntEnum for backwards compatibility in case anyone # has hardwired the constants. #: The compared names have no relationship to each other.
 NONE = 0 #: the first name is a superdomain of the second.
 SUPERDOMAIN = 1 #: The first name is a subdomain of the second.
 SUBDOMAIN = 2 #: The compared names are equal.
 EQUAL = 3 #: The compared names have a common ancestor.
 COMMONANCESTOR = 4 @classmethod def _maximum(cls): return cls.COMMONANCESTOR # pragma: no cover @classmethod def _short_name(cls): return cls.__name__ # pragma: no cover